 Caroline writes and lectures regularly on a range of current issues.

 Caroline has a specialist personal injury practice.
-Her caseload includes catastrophic injury cases, occupational disease cases, accidents suffered abroad and fatal accidents.
-She appears regularly in the High Court and county courts and has successfully negotiated settlements in a number of JSMs.
+Her caseload includes catastrophic injury cases, occupational disease cases, accidents suffered abroad and fatal claims.
+She appears regularly in the High Court and county courts and has successfully negotiated settlements in a significant number of JSMs involving high-value claims.
 She regularly drafts pleadings and advises in a wide range of personal injury matters.
 Workplace claims form a significant proportion of her practice in this area and include claims involving work-related stress, upper arm RSI, respiratory disease and industrial deafness.
-She has experience of expert cross-examination
+She has experience of expert cross-examination.

-Caroline is a member of Chambers’ specialist costs team and often appears in the SCCO and county courts in detailed assessment hearings and appeals for receiving and paying parties.
-She also undertakes regular advisory work
+Caroline is a member of Chambers’ specialist costs team and often appears in the SCCO and county courts in detailed assessment hearings, applications and appeals for receiving and paying parties.
+She also undertakes regular advisory work.

 Caroline is regularly instructed in insurance, sale of goods, property damage and general contractual matters, providing advice and representation in fast-track and multi-track actions.
 She has considerable experience of credit hire litigation.

 Court of Appeal decision on the modification of planning permissions for landfilling at Hafod Quarry and whether Environmental Impact Assessment should have been carried out.